Superintendent's Compendium

 Visiting Hours:

-• The visitor center is open year-round during the core hours of 9am – 4pm.
+• The visitor center is open daily during the core hours of 9am – 4pm from mid-April to mid-October.
 The visitor center will be closed Tuesdays and Wednesdays from mid-October through mid-April.
 These hours may be reduced or extended depending on staffing levels.
 The visitor center is closed on the federal holidays of Thanksgiving, Christmas, and New Year’s days.

 • Trails are open daily from sunrise to sunset.
 These times will be determined by the Skywatcher’s Almanac for Hovenweep National Monument, 37° 22’ North Latitude, 109° 7’ West Longitude, published annually by Astronomical Data Service, P.O.
 Box 26180, Colorado Springs, CO 80936.